 3. Show how many clicks your campaign has generated across all channels.

 Example: Show how many clicks your campaign has received on Google Ads and Facebook Ads combined.
 Include a multi-source list widget to see performance channel-by-channel.

 Example: Show how people are converting from your ads on all PPC channels with the multi-source funnel widget.

-1. Show how many followers you have in total and how this was changing over time.
+1. Present how many followers you have in total

-Example: With the combined data widget you can easily add up the follower count across all social media platforms and compare it to the previous period to see if the increase was positive or negative.
+Example: With the combined data widget you can easily add up the follower count across all social media platforms.
+Compare it to the previous period to see if the increase was positive or negative.

-2. Show how many new posts were created and how they performed.
+2. Present how many new posts were created and how they performed

 Example: Show how many new posts were created across all social media platforms.
 Include a top media widget that will show your top performers channel-by-channel within the selected date range.